Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

    * Retrieves our OpenAI API key from the secrets file
    * Initializes the message history using session state
       * This time, the first assistant message from the chatbot will display information about the current table in the database this app is using. `get_system_prompt()` retrieves this information.
-   * Prompts the user to enter a message and upon receiving a message, ads that message to the chat history
+   * Prompts the user to enter a message and upon receiving a message, adds that message to the chat history
    * Iterates through the message history and displays each message in the app

 ```python